AhuraMagda/emanuel-kulesza-website/README.md

 # Emanuel Kulesza Website
 This is a personal website made for Emanuel Kulesza.
+Although the page is no longer in use, you can still view a live preview.

 ## Table of contents
 - [Overview](#overview)